DiscoFT/DiscoFT/README.md

 **DiscoFT** is capable of opening CSV files extracted from [DiscordChatExporter](https://github.com/Tyrrrz/DiscordChatExporter) or similarly formatted chat files.
 Once a CSV has been selected, it performs a number of selected functions on the data, then ouptuts the results to a HTML report.

+Files over 1MB in size might take a while to Topic Model.
+Tested a 4MB file with 50,000 lines - Took about 5 mins.

 # Functions

 1. Outputting the Usernames involved in the conversation